-When I started playing drums there were no low volume cymbal.
-My only option was to put rubber mutes on all of my cymbals if I wanted to practice drums in my apartment.
+If I wanted to practice drums in my apartment, my only option was to put rubber mutes on all of my cymbals.
 Have you ever played those?
-The sound is awful.
+They sound is pretty awful.

-The Zildjian Low Volume 80 cymbals and think they are the best on the market.
-From the time I first played my Zildjian Low Volume 80 cymbals, I knew they were a game changer.
+The Zildjian Low Volume L80 Cymbals are Zildjian’s line of quiet practice drum cymbals.
+The first time I first played my Zildjian Low Volume L80 cymbals, I knew they were a game changer.

 For the millions of drummers around the World who live in apartments, these cymbals are a Godsend.
 The tone and feel are like real cymbals because THEY ARE REAL CYMBALS!
 Only one thing is different, the volume is turned down 80%!!!